michaeldegroot/mysql-cache/README.md

 });
 ```

-The db.query function is using node-mysql for querying.
-Check mysql documentation for more information about escaping values and other handy features: [mysql](https://github.com/felixge/node-mysql/blob/master/Readme.md)
+The db.query function is using node-mysql for querying (wrapper).
+Check the [mysql](https://www.npmjs.com/package/mysql) [documentation](https://github.com/felixge/node-mysql/blob/master/Readme.md) for more information about [escaping values](https://github.com/felixge/node-mysql/blob/master/Readme.md#escaping-query-values) and other handy features
 ___
 ### .delKey (id,params)
     id:     The sql in string format of the cache key you are trying to delete